 Wanda McKay turns in a nondescript effort as Patricia Lawrence, the object of Dr. Markoff’s affections.
 McKay (born Dorothy Quackenbush), as so many starlets of Poverty Row, had a background in modelling rather than acting, and unfortunately it shows.
 She first won a contract with Paramount in 1938 after being chosen as Miss American Aviation, but mostly got uncredited bit-parts.
 In 1940 she moved down the studio ladder a notch to Columbia, which resulted in small, but credited, parts in a few westerns.
 She finally took her career to Poverty Row, where she finally got leading lady roles, but of course these were all in cheapos like The Monster Maker.

 In the role of boyfriend Bob Blake we see the completely unknown, but very prolific, Terry Frost, who appeared in over 230 films, serials or TV shows between the Forties and the Sixties.
-He mostly played uncredited bit parts or small roles, as he did in the serials Batman (1943, review), Captain America (1945), Superman (1948, review), Bruce Gentry (1949), Atom Man vs. Superman (1950), Mysterious Island, Captain Video, Master of the Stratosphere (both 1951) and The Lost Planet (1953).
-He turned up in an uncredited role as a policeman in The Creature with the Atom Brain (review) in 1955, appeared on the Adventures of Superman TV show in 1953 and 1957 and in the TV show Science Fiction Theatre as Deputy Terry in the episode Killer Tree in 1957.
+He mostly played uncredited bit parts or small roles, as he did in the serials Batman (1943, review), Captain America (1944, review), Superman (1948), Bruce Gentry (1949), Atom Man vs. Superman (1950), Mysterious Island, Captain Video, Master of the Stratosphere (both 1951) and The Lost Planet (1953).
+He turned up in an uncredited role as a policeman in The Creature with the Atom Brain in 1955, appeared on the Adventures of Superman TV show in 1953 and 1957 and in the TV show Science Fiction Theatre as Deputy Terry in the episode Killer Tree in 1957.

-True horror fans will recognise the name Glenn Strange, the huge man who played monsters in a number of B movies in the forties, and even shouldered the role of the Frankenstein monster in House of Frankenstein (1944) and House of Dracula (1945).
+True horror fans will recognise the name Glenn Strange, the huge man who played monsters in a number of B movies in the forties, and even shouldered the role of the Frankenstein monster in House of Frankenstein (1944) and House of Dracula (1945, review).
 In this film Strange is demoted to evil henchman with very little to do, and doesn’t make much of an impression.
 In the role of Lawrence’s butler we see Alexander Pollard, who made a whole career out of playing butlers, waiters and valets, including The Invisible Man Returns (1940, review) – you can even spot him as a croupier in Casablanca (1942).
 Sam Flint in the small role as the helpful Dr. Adams was a character actor (not) known from numerous westerns and crime dramas.
-He also had a few bit-parts in the sci-fi tinged serials The Fighting Devil Dogs (1938), Batman (1943), The Masked Marvel (1943) and the sci-fi movie Red Planet Mars (1952).
+He also had a few bit-parts in the sci-fi tinged serials The Fighting Devil Dogs (1938, review), Batman (1943, review), The Masked Marvel (1943) and the sci-fi movie Red Planet Mars (1952).
 He also made a show in the Adventures of Superman TV series in 1952 and 1953.
 The small role of the gorilla is played by ape suit legend, stunt man and actor Ray ”Crash” Corrigan.